 Do Not Disturb and Lock

-Do Not Disturb also only has an impact when your phone screen is locked.
+Do Not Disturb on iPhone also only has an impact when your phone screen is locked.
 When your phone is locked, its screen doesn’t react to your touch however it can still get texts, calls and other alerts.
 The iPhone locks automatically when you stop touching the screen for a minute approximately, and you can open your phone by pressing the “Sleep/Wake” button or the “Home” button and then dragging the slider.
 You can set your iPhone’s Auto-Lock alternatives in your iPhone’s “Settings” section.

 Scheduled Do Not Disturb